CyberRaval/NUWE-Schneider/README.md

 |     web:<empty> - Valid credentials
 ```

-Performed a bruteforce against these usernames, no luck so far.
+We performed a bruteforce against these usernames using various password lists, but with no luck.

-Managed to get a session token from /register endpoint.